supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/Basic-components-of-computer-and-main-memory/Main Memory and Addressability.md

 | data is stored byte by byte             | data is stored word by word             |

 > [!important]
-> - Size of Address (in bits) = Number of Address Lines = Size of MAR register
+> - Size of Address (in bits) = Number of Address Lines = Size of MAR register = width of address bus
-> - Word length = Number of data lines = Size of MBR register
+> - Word length = Number of data lines = Size of MBR register = width of Data bus

 - Address of a multi-byte object in main memory is the lowest address of all bytes it contains.
 - CPU does not care whether the memory is byte or word-addressable.
 If a CPU is a 32-bit processor (word length is 32 bits), then it processes 32 bits in one go.